vian0nguyen/gbgd_game-jam1/GDD.md

 as your relationships become more negative mail recipients will slowly stop answering the door to you (forcing you to drop off mail in box or delay thoughtfully)

-* send between meet realm
+* level 1 - send letters between meat realm
-* heaven hears about how good at mail you are
-* you send heaven mail to earth people
+* level 2you send spirit mail to earth people
 * earth people want to send mail to heaven (ITS ILLEGAL)

-__upgrading your mail bag:__

-* level 1: 3 items
-* level 2 : 7 items
-* level 3: 10 items

 ## Glossary